cloudsome-io/cloudfoundry-cli-action/README.md

 ## blue green deployment
 For blue green deployment, you can use the `blue-green.sh` script to deploy your app.
 This script will deploy the app to the staging space and then swap the routes to point to the new app.
+Optionally you can specify
+* `--stack` the stack name specification
+* `--source` and `--destination` The name of the source app and destination app for adding the network policy that will allow the communication between them

 ```yml
 - uses: cloudsome-io/cloudfoundry-cli-action@v7.4.6